microsoft/vscode-azure-iot-tools/README.md

 ![Select IoT Hub](images/select-iothub.gif)

 ## Command Palette
-You can access almost all Azure IoT Services provided by these extensions through the Command Palette.
+You can access almost all Azure IoT development functionalities provided by these extensions through the Command Palette.
 Simply press F1, then type in **IoT** to find available commands.

 ![Select IoT Hub](images/command-palette.png)